Ample Bosom

-AmpleBosom.com is a UK-based online and mail-order bra, lingerie, swimwear, nightwear and clothing retailer founded in 1999 by Sally Robinson, based on a family run farm in Old Byland, North Yorkshire.
+Ample Bosom is a UK-based online and mail-order bra, lingerie, swimwear, nightwear and clothing retailer founded in 1999 by Sally Robinson, based on a family run farm in Old Byland, North Yorkshire.
 AmpleBosom.com was featured on the BBC series Inside Dot Coms in 2000.

 Location

-AmpleBosom.com is based in converted barns at Valley View Farm, Old Byland, Helmsley, North Yorkshire.
+Ample Bosom is based in converted barns at Valley View Farm, Old Byland, Helmsley, North Yorkshire.

 Products

-AmpleBosom.com products include bras, lingerie, swimwear, nightwear, and clothing for women and menswear briefs.
+Ample Bosom products include bras, lingerie, swimwear, nightwear, and clothing for women and menswear briefs.
 The bra-sized products range from 28 to 58 AA-N cups, and the company specialises in plus sizes.